-2015) has only increased one percent.
+A report on gender segregation, which is the concentration of one gender in certain fields of education or occupations, prepared by the EIGE and entitled Study and Work in the EU: set apart by gender shows that the share of women in STEM occupations in EU - 27 was less than 15% in 2014 and in ten years (from 2004 to 2015) has only increased one percent.
 Analysing by country, Bulgaria (26% share of women), Lithuania (21%) and Portugal (21%) had the most balanced STEM workforce while in Luxembourg (10%), the Netherlands (9%) and Austria (10%), the gender segregation was the highest.
-Even the highest share (26%) is far from balanced and there is a large gap to close.

-In the UK, according to a report made by the Deloitte UK13, in 2016, women made up just 14.4% of individuals working in STEM occupations and in 2013, only 30% of women with STEM qualifications were working in STEM-related industries.
-This report concluded that more women typically work in jobs where the importance of "soft skills" is high, but where technical or "hard skills" are not as important.
-Men, on the other hand, typically work in occupations where there is a more even blend of cognitive, social and technical or "hard skills".
+In the UK, according to a report made by the Deloitte UK, in 2016, women made up just 14.4% of individuals working in STEM occupations and in 2013, only 30% of women with STEM qualifications were working in STEM-related industries.
+This report concluded that more women typically work in jobs where the importance of soft skills is high, but where technical skills are not as important.
+Men, on the other hand, typically work in occupations where there is a more even blend of cognitive, social and technical skills.